JakWai01/rusant/README.md

 🚧 This project is a work-in-progress!
 Instructions will be added as soon as it is usable. 🚧

-## Todo

-- Add muxer/demuxer to gstreamer in order to support audio
-- Add tooltip texts

 ## License

 rusant (c) 2022 Jakob Waibel and contributors